nivaca/pythonxml/README.md

 ```

 ### Why Python 3.6+?
-Python 3.6 introduces---amongst several nice changes---a powerful way of managing formatted string literals.
+Python 3.6 introduced—amongst several nice changes—a powerful way of managing formatted string literals.
 (See [PEP 498](https://www.python.org/dev/peps/pep-0498/)).
 Our scripts make use of that new feature.

 If the user wishes to use a previous version of Python 3 (not Python 2!), he/she may simply change the formatted string literals.
 For example: